Temple Lift (Temporal Lift)

 What is the difference between a Temple Lift and a Brow Lift?

-A brow lift or forehead lift (AKA a browlift or browplasty) is a plastic surgery procedure used to alleviate forehead wrinkles and/or sagging eyebrows by lifting the entire eyebrow and forehead area.
-The procedure corrects unwanted horizontal or vertical lines including frown lines or furrows between the eyebrows.
+A brow lift (A.K.A. browplasty) is a procedure that is used to correct forehead wrinkles, frown lines, furrows between the eyebrows, and sagging eyebrows by lifting the entire eyebrow and forehead area.

 Who is an ideal candidate for a Temple Lift?

-A temple lift is recommended for those who may have drooping brows or “hooded” eyelids due to natural aging producing a sad or worried appearance, but who are otherwise happy with the rest of their forehead.
-In fact, a sagging temple is a much more common sign of aging than a sagging brow, making a temple lift an ideal procedure for most people who are seeking facial rejuvenation.
+The temple lift is recommended for those who may have drooping brows or “hooded” eyelids due to the natural aging process resulting in a sad or worried expression, but who are otherwise happy with the rest of their forehead.
+In fact, a sagging temple is a much more common sign of aging than a sagging brow, making a temple lift an ideal procedure for most people who are seeking minimally-invasive facial rejuvenation.

-For example, if you are using Botox to rejuvenate your forehead and brow area, you may only need to lift the outside corners of your brow for a more youthful looking appearance.
+For example, if you are already using Botox to rejuvenate your forehead and brow area, you may only need to lift the outside corners of your brow for a significantly more youthful looking appearance.

 How is a Temple Lift performed?